eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

 ## Agency modal - Current fields

-The Agency modal opens when the user clicks on:
+The Agency modal is a small window that pops up over the screen to focus the user's attention on a task.
+It opens when the user clicks on:

 * The agency name in the [title bar](#title-bar---current-fields)
 * The **Learn more about this agency** button in the [Duties](../duties/) section.